meerkat-manor/PeterDocs/ReceiveArchive.md

 Once the archive file is sent, you need to download it from its intermediate location if the source and destination locations are not directky connected.

+You can user other tools you have available to download the archive file.

 ## When

 The archive is received after it sent.
 The assunmption is that cloud storage